Basic Usage Guide

 If you want to construct a network, you will have to open the network editor.
 The network editor shows the network graph composed of nodes (shapes) and connections (lines).

-In order to create a new node, you can click with the right mouse button in the network editor and a pie panel with three letters appears to select an element type.
-A node is divided into three element types: stimulus (S), recording (R) device and neuron (N).
-Then it creates a node of the selected element type.
+In order to create a new node, you can click with the right mouse button in the network editor and a circular panel with three letters appears to select an element type.
+A node is divided into three element types: stimulator (S), recording (R) device and neuron (N).
+Click on one element type, a menu of models in corresponding element type appears.
+Then, selecting a model creates a node of the selected model.

 ../../_images/connect-nodes.gif